 Provided the deceased qualifies to be laid to rest at Arlington National Cemetery, there is no fee to be interred or inurned.

-How Many Funerals a Day are Held at Arlington National Cemetery?
+How Many Funeral Services are Held at Arlington National Cemetery Daily?

-There are about 25 funerals held each day at Arlington National Cemetery, and each service lasts approximately 20 to 30 minutes.
+There are about 25 people buried daily at Arlington National Cemetery, and each funeral service lasts approximately 20 to 30 minutes.
 Military funeral honors are based on the deceased’s rank, medals received, and circumstances.
 For example, any Medal of Honor recipient or person killed in action receives military funeral honors with a funeral escort regardless of rank.

 For half an hour before the first funeral and for half an hour after the last funeral, the flags at the cemetery are flown at half staff.